-Water bottles are a staple in most peoples lives.
+Water bottles are a staple in most people’s lives.
 Outdoor people especially.
 So it is no surprise that these handy vessels are seen everywhere.
-The HydroFlask is currently one of the most seen water bottle being sold right now.
-These cute customizable water bottles can be seen in most outdoors specialty stores; as well as big box stores such as Target; and online.
+The HydroFlask is currently one of the most seen water bottles being sold right now.
+These cute customizable water bottles can be seen in most outdoors specialty stores; as well as big-box stores such as Target; and online.
 And they are selling.

 The next question that comes to mind, and a question that a lot of people who use water bottles ask, is “Do I even need to wash it?
 If I am only putting water in it, does it need washing? – Yes, you do.